-Income Tax Expense (Benefit).
-Income tax expense for fiscal 2011 was \$706,000 compared to a benefit of \$(230,000) for fiscal 2010.
-Income tax expense (benefit) was calculated based on management's estimate of NTIC's annual effective income tax rate.
-NTIC's annual effective income tax rate during fiscal 2011 and fiscal 2010 was lower than the statutory rate primarily due to NTIC's equity in income of joint ventures being recognized based on after-tax earnings of these entities.
+Income Tax Expense.
+Income tax expense was \$1,041,000 for fiscal 2012 compared to \$706,000 during fiscal 2011 for an effective rate of 22.3 percent and 15.0 percent respectively.
+NTIC's annual effective income tax rate during fiscal 2012 and 2011 was lower than the statutory rate primarily due to NTIC's equity in income of joint ventures being recognized based on after-tax earnings of these entities.
 To the extent undistributed earnings of NTIC's joint ventures are distributed to NTIC, it is not expected to result in any material additional income tax liability after the application of foreign tax credits.
 NTIC records a tax valuation allowance when it is more likely than not that some portion or all of its deferred tax assets will not be realized to reduce deferred tax assets to the amount expected to be realized.
-NTIC determined based on all available evidence, including historical data and projections of future results, that it is more likely than not that all of its deferred tax assets, except for its foreign tax credit carryforwards and Minnesota state research and development credit carryforwards, will be fully realized and that NTIC's deferred tax asset related to foreign tax credit carryforwards will not be realized due to insufficient federal taxable income within the carryforward period and the fact that for ordering purposes the foreign tax credit carryforwards are not allowed to be used until after any current year foreign tax credits are utilized.
+NTIC determined based on all available evidence, including historical data and projections of future results, that it is more likely than not that all of its deferred tax assets, except for its foreign tax credit carryforwards and federal and Minnesota research and development credit carryforwards, will be fully realized.
+During fiscal 2012, based upon all available evidence, including new IRS guidance, historical results, projected future taxable income and foreign tax credit utilization, it became evident that it was not more likely than not that the federal research and development credits would be utilized during the carryforward period and as a result, a valuation allowance was recorded against all of NTIC's federal research and development credits.
+In addition, NTIC continues to believe that its deferred tax asset related to foreign tax credit carryforwards will not be realized due to insufficient federal taxable income within the carryforward period and the fact that for ordering purposes the foreign tax credit carryforwards are not allowed to be used until after any current year foreign tax credits are utilized.